Our 2017-2018 Team

 Generocksity Presents: Good Deeds & Dirty Beats 2.0 @ Fortune Soundclub (10/15)

-On October 17th, 2015, Generocksity threw another sold out charity party with all proceeds benefitting the South Sudanese International Youth Ambassadors - SSIYA, to create a resource centre to empower and educate South Sudanese child war survivors to become agents of peace and hope in their communities.
+On October 17th, 2015, Generocksity threw another sold out charity party with all proceeds benefitting the Twic East Development Program(TEDP).
+This organization aims to help improve the quality of life of the rural communities of South Sudan by helping in the provision of quality education and better healthcare services.
 The event opened with a fantastic performance by Missy D and Roya B, two up and coming hip hop and soul extrordinaires, followed by an incredible performance from the smooth rapper Cogeta.
 The night concluded with a 2-hour Kanye West-themed dance party hosted by DJ Flipout.
-This very successful event raised over $6000 and engaged over 600 young adults.
+This very successful event raised $6000 and engaged over 600 young adults

 Generocksity Presents: Get Lucky 2.0 @ Library Square (03/15)